BoiseCodeWorks/Vue-Inspire/README.md

 ## REQUIREMENTS:
  - Visualization
-   - The data from the services are each rendered.
-Quote, Image, Weather, Todo
+   - The data from Quote, Image, Weather, and Todo are each rendered.
    - The image should be on large display with at least one other element positioned over the top of the image.
  - Functionality
     - The todolist allows items to be added and removed from a list
     - The todolist takes advantage of the Todo API request to provide persistent data through our database Server

 ### Finished?
-When You are finished please submit the link to the project in the backpack
+When You are finished please deploy and submit the link to the project in the backpack.